Special Programs of Study

 - Transfer students must complete one full regular term of study at Bryant University to establish a GPA prior to applying for a study abroad semester program.
 Transfer students are eligible to apply for the SIE program during their first academic year at Bryant University.

-Bryant also offers short-term study abroad programs in conjunction with faculty-developed courses.
-Short-term programs provide students with experiential learning overseas, which enhances the classroom component of the total academic experience.
+Bryant also offers short-term study abroad programs in conjunction with faculty-developed courses that are designed for primarily for juniors and seniors.
+These courses are offered in the spring semester with a mandatory spring break travel component.
+These short-term programs provide students with experiential learning overseas, which enhances the classroom component of the total academic experience.
 These faculty-led trips are a unique opportunity to improve understanding of language, business, culture, history, and geography.
 Fees for the travel component of these courses vary and are charged separately and in addition to normal tuition and term fees.
+Additional information can be found on our website by clicking HERE

 Sophomore International Experience (SIE)